Users and Groups

 To learn more about site permissions and restrictions management, see the Site Permissions.

-Assigning site permissions to groups
+Assigning site restrictions to groups

 If you want to use sites as group restrictions, make sure you have the enableSyncBetweenRestrictionsAndSiteCodes setting enabled in the System Preferences.